ProjectXV/GlamourHaven/README.md

 We advocate for clean code and well structured codes.
 <!-- It is easier said than done, which is why there are linting configurations set up in the repository. -->
 Endeavour to keep the code you write clean and maintainable.
 Software is not only a science, but also an art.
-This is a link to the [figma](https://www.figma.com/file/c4tvjreesreb0W88mCR7pu/GlamourHaven-UI-Design?node-id=1%3A3) file as a giude for the UI design and functionalities of the application
+This is a link to the [figma](https://www.figma.com/file/c4tvjreesreb0W88mCR7pu/GlamourHaven-UI-Design?node-id=1%3A3) file as a guide for the UI design and functionalities of the application

 ### Commit Messages

 Commit messages should include concise messages about what was done and what has changed.
-Failure to follow this would result in the pull request being rejected.

 Let's build this awesome application, shall we ?🎉